 In this sort of comparison shopping spree, you stand to lose the sale if your prices aren’t similar to or better than your competitors.
 Consumers now use price comparison portals that pull data from multiple portals and display them together for easy comparison in their hunt for the best deal.

 So what’s the solution?
 It’s simple, you have to gear up your pricing strategy to stay ahead in the hotel industry.

 Buyer personas help you refine your pricing strategy to an understanding of your customers’ willingness to buy at a certain price.
 This is crucial to pricing your offerings correctly.
-Your pricing strategy should accommodate buyer personas who are willing to pay more as well as those who are extremely price sensitive.
+Your pricing strategy should accommodate buyer personas who are willing to pay more as well as those who are extremely priced sensitive.

 Collecting relevant data from the right sources is of utmost importance in pricing.
 You can analyze this data and create a value-based pricing model that appeals to different target segments.
 Pricing is a complicated process and the amount of data needed to get it right is huge.

-Your internal data along with competitor price data are the most important data points you should be looking at.
-Your competitors pricing structure will have a huge role to play in your pricing strategy.
+Your internal data, along with competitor price data, are the most important data points you should be looking at.
+Your competitor’s pricing structure will have a huge role to play in your pricing strategy.
 Price data can be extracted from competitor websites and online travel portals using web scraping services.